-I will graduate from the LCGD Garden Design Diploma in June 2021.
+I graduated from the LCGD Garden Design Diploma in July 2021 with a Distinction.

 I hold an RHS Level 2 Certificate in Plant Science and have practical horticulture experience from volunteering at Fulham Palace Historic Garden in West London.
-In 2019 I helped build the RHS Sanctuary Garden at Hampton Court Flower Show and in 2020 I worked as a self employed garden designer in London prior to starting my diploma.
+I have helped build show gardens at RHS Hampton Court (Tom Stuart Smith, 2021; Ula Maria, 2019) and RHS Tatton Park (Freddie Strickland, RHS Young Designer of the Year, 2021) and in 2020 I worked as a self employed garden designer in London prior to starting my diploma.

 Before training in garden design I worked as a Communications Manager in the charity sector.
 This experience in engaging closely with clients on creative assignments and managing complex projects underpins my training as a garden designer.

-You can follow me on Instagram and find out more about my work on my website.
+You can follow me on Instagram and find out more about previous projects on my website.

 Materials of natural stone and sandy gravel recall the riverscape, while the planting is designed to create impact all year round with seed heads, foliage colour and tree bark taking starring roles in autumn and winter.
 Reed lights signpost routes and rhythm throughout the garden.
 The golden seed heads cast inside them are inspired by the ancient history of local Bronze Age river offerings and are a nod to Kew’s vital work in preserving precious and important plants for the future.

 The brief for this project was to design a shared urban courtyard garden using a piece of visual art as a starting point.